-The bill amends the Michigan Insurance Code of 1956 by adding a new section, 3406ss, which mandates that health plans or nonprofit dental care corporations providing dental benefits must offer at least one method of payment or reimbursement that ensures dentists receive 100% of the payable amount without incurring additional fees to access these payments.
-However, this requirement does not extend to fees imposed by the dentist's financial institution.
+This bill amends the Michigan Insurance Code of 1956 by adding a new section, 3406ss, which mandates that health plans or nonprofit dental care corporations providing dental benefits must offer at least one method of payment or reimbursement that ensures dentists receive 100% of the payable amount without incurring any fees to access these payments.
+The only exception to this requirement is for fees imposed by the dentist's financial institution.
+Additionally, if a dentist chooses to opt out of a payment method, that decision will remain in effect until the dentist decides to opt back in or a new contract is signed.

 Statutes affected: